Southampton-RSG/2021-11-1-socobio-crs/novice/shell/02-create.md

 > file's disk space right away.

 Let's re-create that file
-and then move up one directory using `cd ..`:
+and then move up one directory using `cd ..`.
+If you kept `thesis.txt` open in **VSCode** after deleting the file, you should just be able to re-save it in the same location with `File->Save`.
+We can check it out:

 ~~~ {.bash}
 $ pwd